wsbctechnicalblog/wsbctechnicalblog.github.io/content/ceremony-working-group.md

 ## Executive buy-in!

-Every Working Group inherits the executive support to be empowered with a clear strategy, an innovation budget, and support where needed from its parent Centre of Enablement (CoE).
+Every Working Group inherits the executive support to be empowered with a clear strategy, an innovation budget, and support where needed from its parent Center of Enablement (CoE).

 ## Cross-discipline collaboration!